Jeff Ruggeri

 further enrich the machine.
 The SSP is the hub of operations for the Starfire,

-actually a separate machine, from which every aspect of the environment can be
+actually a separate machine, from which every aspect of the environment

 controlled.
-Netcon is the software equivalent of a terminal concentrator, allowing
+Netcon is the software equivalent of a terminal concentrator,

 access to each domain's console from anywhere.